1.2.13. Provisions, Contingent Liabilities and Contingent Assets

 The following table shows the maturity analysis of the Company's financial liabilities based on contractually agreed undiscounted cash flows along with its carrying value as at the Balance Sheet date.

-and Sweat Equity) Regulations, 2021 ('SBEB Regulations').The Plan covers eligible employees (except promoters or those belonging to the promoters' group, independent directors and directors who either by himself or through his relatives or through any body-corporate, directly or indirectly holds more than 10%of the outstanding Shares of the Company).
+The members of the Company had approved the YASH TEAM STOCK OPTION PLAN - 2021' (‘TSOP'/ ‘Plan') at the extra ordinary general meeting held on 6th May 2022.The plan envisaged grant of share options to eligible employees at market price as defined in Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 (‘SBEB Regulations').The Plan covers eligible employees (except promoters or those belonging to the promoters' group, independent directors and directors who either by himself or through his relatives or through any body-corporate, directly or indirectly holds more than 10%of the outstanding Shares of the Company).
 Under the Scheme, the Nomination and Remuneration Committee of directors of the Company, administers the Scheme and grants stock options to eligible directors or employees of the Company.The Committee determines the employees eligible for receiving the options and the number of options to be granted subject to overall limit of 20,00,000 (Twenty Lakhs Only) equity shares of the Company.

-(i) Tranch-I : Pursuant to above, during FY 2022-23, the Company has granted 14,16,600 options at an exercise price of INR 82.21 per option, to the employees of the Company.
+(i) Tranch-I: Pursuant to above, during FY 2022-23, the Company has granted 14,16,600 options at an exercise price of INR 82.21 per option, to the employees of the Company.
 Under the terms of the plan, these options are vested on a graded vesting basis over a maximum period of 1 year from the date of grant and are to be exercised either in part(s) or full, within a maximum period of 3.5 years from the date of last vesting.
-During the year the Company has allotted 10,89,600 equity shares at H82.21 per equity share upon exercise of share options vested in terms of TSOP -2021 plan.
+During the year the Company has allotted 10,89,600 equity shares at Rs.
+82.21 per equity share upon exercise of share options vested in terms of TSOP -2021 plan.
 The remaining options would have to be exercised by the concerned eligible team of the Company, before the end date i.e., 31st December, 2026 from the date of respective vesting.

-(ii) Tranch-II : Pursuant to above, during FY 2023-24, the Company has granted 1,25,400 options at an exercise price of INR 118.13 per option, to the employees of the Company.
+(ii) Tranch-II: Pursuant to above, during FY 2023-24, the Company has granted 1,25,400 options at an exercise price of INR 118.13 per option, to the employees of the Company.
 Under the terms of the plan, these options are vested on a graded vesting basis over a maximum period of 1 year from the date of grant and are to be exercised either in part(s) or full, within a maximum period of 2.5 years from the date of last vesting.The said options would have to be exercised by the concerned eligible team of the Company, before the end date i.e., 31st December, 2026 from the date of respective vesting.

 50. Other disclosures as per amended Schedule III-